-- The length of the exam is 200 items.
+- The exam has 200 multiple-choice questions.
 Twenty-five (25) of these are pre-test items and will not affect your score.

-- Candidates are given four (4) hours to complete the examination.
+- Candidates are given four (4) hours to complete the exam.

 - You will have the opportunity to take a tutorial once you arrive at the testing center to familiarize yourself with the computer screen.
 Tutorial time does not count toward the timed portion of your exam.